shancs09/bowmen-watsonx/Orchestrate/Readme.md

-# Work in progress
+#watsonx Orchestrate skills development for Control Testing Automation

 This Readme file guides you through setting up of watsonx Orchestrate skills and related IBM Cloud Code Engine applications and functions

-## Clone the repo to local
-Clone this GitHub repo to your local

 ## Skills
-The necessary OpenAPI specification file and also Code Engine code are available in the Orchestrate/Skills folder
+The necessary OpenAPI specification file and also Code Engine code are available in the Orchestrate/Skills folder.
+They are arranged by the functionality.
+- Orchestrate
+  - Skills
+    - Get Vendors
+    - Get Controls
+    - wxai integration - async
+    - wxai to table
+    - Update OpenPages

 ## Get IBM Cloud API Key